How To Make A Speaker or Subwoofer Louder Without An Amplifier

 Damping is the process of adding insulating material to lessen the vibrations and noise.
 This is an especially good idea for car speakers.

-If you want to make car speakers louder without an amplifier, then one good place to start is by damping and soundproofing the car.
-You do this by damping the door, engine, floor, etc which reduces road noise and improves speaker sound quality.
+If you want to make speakers louder without an amplifier, then one good place to start is by damping and soundproofing the enclosure.

 Speaker placement and Subwoofer placement are very important, especially for subwoofers.